Biography

 Don Adams died in 2005, age 82.

-Barbara Feldon became a senior citizen in 1998 and since then has written her autobiography Living Alone and Loving It in 2003.
-She lives in New York City today and has appeared in some plays, but is now essentially retired.
+Barbara Feldon wrote her autobiography Living Alone and Loving It in 2003.
+She lives in New York City today and has appeared in some plays, but her last screen appearance was in the 2006 movie The Last Request.

 Q2.
 While the characters played by Don Adams (Maxwell Smart) and Barbara Feldon (Agent 99) married in the 4th season of Get Smart, and the actors had great chemistry and became the best of friends during (and after) the show, they never married in real life.